Up Your Game

 So, when the shot tracking app Unforced Pickleball offered to show me how to use the app for more specific insights into my pickleball game, I couldn't refuse.

-The Unforced Pickleball app can be used in two primary ways:
+The Unforced Pickleball app can be used in two primary ways.

-• A free version, which allows you to track your shots manually by watching a live match, using your Apple Watch, or viewing a recorded match.
+A free version allows you to track your shots manually by watching a live match, using your Apple Watch, or viewing a recorded match.
+A paid option allows users to submit video of their match to be analyzed by a real person at Unforced HQ.

 I'll talk about the unpaid option which utilizes my smartwatch next time.